-- · Level 1 Quotes prices in active markets for identical assets and liabilities.
-The Company's Level 1 assets and liabilities consist of cash and cash equivalents. - · Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted market prices for similar assets or liabilities in active markets or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets and liabilities.
+- Level 1 Quotes prices in active markets for identical assets and liabilities.
+The Company's Level 1 assets consist of cash and cash equivalents.
+The Company has no Level 1 liabilities. - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted market prices for similar assets or liabilities in active markets or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets and liabilities.
 The Company has no Level 2 assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market data and which require internal development of assumptions about how market participant price the fair value of the assets or liabilities.
 The Company's Level 3 liabilities consist of the warrant liability.